kamchatka-volcano/asyncgi/README.md

 ```
 </details>

-To make FastCGI requests during request processing, the `asyncgi::Response::makeRequest()` method must be used instead
+To make FastCGI requests during request processing, a client object created from an `asyncgi::Response` reference must
-of a client object.
+be used.
+It is important to avoid using this client object after the response has already been sent.

 <details>
   <summary>Example</summary>